Opinion | Biden vs. Trump is a contest between breadth and depth

 Democratic nominee Joe Biden has embraced an entirely different approach — one centered on breadth.
 He won the nomination by refusing, despite fervor on the left, to abandon the core of his identity — namely his impulse to reach out both to his right and left in search of common ground.
 By inviting remarks from John Kasich, Colin Powell, Bernie Sanders, Alexandria Ocasio-Cortez, and so many people in between, the Democratic convention demonstrated Biden’s belief in building coalitions so diverse they would struggle to fit beneath a Barnum & Bailey big top.

 Set aside the national popular vote, which Democrats are likely to win because Trump has mobilized Democrats in cobalt-blue states as never before.
 The outcome of this election hinges on a handful of swing states.
-In Wisconsin, Michigan, and Pennsylvania, white working-class citizens constituted 67 percent, 62 percent, and 62 percent of nonvoters in the 2016 election, by one estimate some 4.8 million voters.
+In Wisconsin, Michigan and Pennsylvania, White working-class citizens constituted 67 percent, 62 percent, and 62 percent of nonvoters in the 2016 election, by one estimate some 4.8 million voters.
 That is the core threat Democrats now face.
 It means that the pool of potential new Trump voters is very deep.

-Fortunately, just as Trump has new voters to mobilize, Biden does, as well.
+Fortunately, just as Trump has new voters to mobilize, Biden does as well.
 Since 2016, suburban women in swing states have stampeded into the Democratic Party.
 Older voters, for years a strength of the GOP, are likely to vote en masse for Biden.
 Latino voters could play an outsize role.
 And if the outcome of the South Carolina primary is indicative of enthusiasm in the Black community, the Democratic ticket will outperform its reach from 2016.

 Trump’s challenge is to find ways to excite his base without driving voters who already find him offensive into Biden’s camp — and that is likely to be very difficult to do.